andysmith26/groupwheel/docs/ALGORITHMS.md

 - Falls back to round-robin fill for unassigned students.
 - Good for maximizing top-choice rate, may be less globally balanced.

+### Simulated Annealing

+**Id**: `simulated-annealing`

+**Purpose**: Iteratively improve a grouping by swapping students to raise preference satisfaction.

+**Implementation**: `src/lib/infrastructure/algorithms/simulatedAnnealingGrouping.ts`

+**Notes**:
+- Starts from a randomized grouping and performs many small swaps.
+- Accepts some worse swaps early to escape local optima.
+- Produces more refined results at the cost of extra runtime.

+### Genetic Algorithm

+**Id**: `genetic`

+**Purpose**: Evolve a population of candidate groupings to improve satisfaction.

+**Implementation**: `src/lib/infrastructure/algorithms/geneticGrouping.ts`

+**Notes**:
+- Generates multiple candidate orderings and recombines the strongest.
+- Uses crossover + mutation over a few generations.
+- More compute-intensive but can surface higher-quality options.

 ## Candidate Generation Strategy

-The candidate generator rotates through the algorithms in order and applies a unique seed per candidate.
+The candidate generator samples from the algorithm mix and applies a unique seed per candidate.
 This ensures:
 - Algorithmic variety across options
-- Deterministic repeatability within the same seed
 - Mixed trade-offs between preference satisfaction and balance

 Implementation: `src/lib/application/useCases/generateMultipleCandidates.ts`